diffpy/diffpy.github.io/products/diffpycmi/install.rst

 .. note::

-   The installation of DiffPy.CMI is entirely contained under the expanded diffpy_cmi directory.
+   The installation of |diffpycmi| is entirely contained under the expanded diffpy_cmi directory.
 The software can be completely uninstalled by deleting that directory and removing the symbolic link.